reshamas/reshamas.github.io/_posts/2018-02-26-first-data-science-job.md

 You can set up your public profile to share and showcase your work.
 It's also a lot of fun.

 ### Blogging
+Blogging is a way to display your communication and writing skills.
+Writing about a project or a data science topic allows you to share with the community as well as encourages you to write out your work process and thoughts.
+This is particularly handy when interviewing.

-There are some data scientists on Twitter that are committed to promoting new bloggers.
-Check out [David Robinson](https://twitter.com/drob)'s article [Advice to Aspiring Data Scientists: Start a Blog](http://varianceexplained.org/r/start-blog/)
+Check out [David Robinson](https://twitter.com/drob)'s article [Advice to Aspiring Data Scientists: Start a Blog](http://varianceexplained.org/r/start-blog/).
+The blog includes:
+- possible blog topics
+- creating a portfolio
+- getting feedback

+David shares his experience in social media and how he obtained his first data scientist job.
+He also generously offers to retweet your first post.
+With 20K+ followers, that's an offer that can't be refused.

 ### GitHub: Show Your Code
 Sharing your code, particularly in data science where the community relies on open source software, is a great way to show your skills.
 Whether it's Kaggle competitions or projects, make your code available in a GitHub repository and write a corresponding blog.
 Employers *do look* at GitHub accounts of candidates to see their GitHub activity, coding level and projects.